 An Operating Agreement is a business document that covers how the business will be run, how managers and members are chosen, rights and duties of members and several other key areas.

-An Operating Agreement is extremely useful for several reasons.
 If you’re interested in having your Operating Agreement created for you, Incfile can draft a general Operating Agreement template when you choose to form your Texas business.
 You can choose to make changes to the template based on your unique requirements.

-Learn about Operating Agreements
+Learn About Operating Agreements

 There are several other fees or requirements that you may need to meet during the life of your Texas LLC.
 These ad hoc fees will only be payable in specific circumstances, which we’ve listed below.